Lubi43/books-dataset/readme.md

 - **Solid arrows**: Primary workflow path
 - **Dashed arrows**: Alternative paths/Optional search

-#### 6.3 Graphical representation of the dataset
+#### 6.3 Graphical representation of the dataset 📊
 Graphical visualisation of dataset was prepared using **pandas** and **plotly.express** libraries.
-1. Book length distribution
+**Fig 1.
+Book length distribution** 📄
+- A histogram of page count for all books.
+Interactive hover over the top of the graph shows book information.
+Highest page count has Aubrey–Maturin series.
+Most books are not grouped by series.

-2. Average rating histogram
+**Fig 2.
+Average rating histogram** ⭐
+- The average rating of books clusers around 4 stars.
+- Table below figure shows descriptive statistics for average book rating, page number and written reviews.

-3. Genre count - table
+**Fig 3.
+Genre count**
+- Genres are extracted for each book and used to produce piechart (not ideal representation).
+Hover over slices shows genres as does scrollable list on the right.
+This can be used as a help to for genres.

-4. Average rating of fantasy books and book count
+**Fig 4.
+Average rating of fantasy books and book count** 🐲
-5. Pie chart of all genres
+- A Histogram showing distribution of book ratings for fantasy genre.

+**Fig 5.
+Correlation of average rating with number of ratings**
-6. Correlation of average rating with number of ratings
+- Correlation of average ratings with the number of ratings.
+Data for number of ratings are log transformed.

-7. Correlation of rating counts with counts of written reviews
-8. Average rating of books sorted by date
+**Fig 6.
+Average rating of books sorted by date**
+- A scatter plot showing that books that are most rated were published in last 50 years.
+But check the Fig 7.
+The hover over feature shows book title.

-9. Books published for each year
+**Fig 7.
+Books published for each year**
-10. Descriptive statistics
+- A histogram of books published in time.
+This appears peculiar since 2006 is a peak, but many books are added not with their original year of publishing but as later editions e.g. The Adventures of Tom Sawyer by Mark twain has publishing date in 2006 but was originally published in 1876.